 Don’t force the swing through at any stage, let gravity do all the work for you.
 Height equals more gravity with down force aiding the natural power that your stick can generate and will let the head of the mallet do all the hard work for you.

-A follow through is the technique which is going to generate the power in your swing AND take the ball where you want it to go.
+A follow through is the technique which is going to generate the power in your swing and take the ball where you want it to go.
 If your follow through does not end where you want the ball to go, the ball will not go there.
-Likewise if you stop your swing as soon as you connect with the ball, you are not going to connect with it cleanly and the slightest of movements in your hand will cause the ball to adjust it course.
+Likewise, if you stop your swing as soon as you connect with the ball, you are not going to connect with it cleanly and the slightest of movements in your hand will cause the ball to adjust its course.